jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 I will layer in various Object Pool design and implementation considerations.

 ## Flyweight vs Object Pool
 Object Pool is structurally similar to [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html), but there are some differences.
-Here are a few similarities and differences.
+Developers often confuse Flyweight and Object Pool because both reuse existing objects.
+But the motivations, lifecycle, and concurrency models differ significantly.

 Flyweight and Object Pool have the following similarities:
 * Each maintains a repository of objects